 Whether you just want to ensure that your heirs get copies of your favorite family photos and a few key documents or you want to catalog and preserve tens of thousands of digital items, this book helps you make smart decisions about your digital legacy.

 - What strategies can I use for sorting and preserving email and instant messages?

 - How can I ensure that my email account(s) will be available to those wrapping up my estate?

 - What if I have digital data that should be destroyed when I die?

 - What should I do with my huge photo collection (both digital and paper)?

-- How can I make my passwords available to those who will need them—but keep them private for now?
+- How can I make my passwords and passkeys available to those who will need them—but keep them private for now?